Have residential evictions been put on hold statewide due to COVID-19?

 At any time during the 60-day abatement period, the landlord can file a motion to reinstate the eviction case with the judge.
 The motion must be served on the tenant.
 The judge is then required to reinstate the eviction case, set it for trial within 21 days, inform the parties how to proceed, and make the records and information non-confidential.
 If the landlord does not file and serve a motion to reinstate an action abated within the 60-day abatement period, the judge must dismiss the action, including any claims that do not involve the nonpayment of rent, with prejudice.
 All court records, files, and information—including information stored by electronic means—relating to the dismissed eviction action must remain confidential.

 The Texas Eviction Diversion Program and its court procedures are effective October 12 for Bee, Bexar, Brazos, Chambers, Deaf Smith, El Paso, Erath, Fannin, Grayson, Harris, Jim Wells, Kleberg, Montgomery, Palo Pinto, Parker, Potter, Randall, San Patricio, and Wise counties.
-The program is effective January 1, 2021, for all other counties.
-The court order establishing the program and its requirements expires February 1, 2021, unless extended by the chief justice of the Texas Supreme Court..
+As of February 1, the program is also effective in Bell, Cameron, Collin, Dallas, Denton, Fort Bend, Galveston, Hidalgo, Lubbock, Nueces, Taylor, Tom Green, Victoria, and Webb counties.
+It will become effective in all counties in spring 2021.
+The court order establishing the program and its requirements expires March 15, 2021, unless extended by the chief justice of the Texas Supreme Court.

 Note: The order does not prohibit the landlord from filing an action for eviction based on future events or acts that are an independent basis for eviction.